HumanSignal/label-studio/docs/source/guide/project_settings_lse.md

 <dd>

-Configure additional settings for reviewers.
+Configure what is required for a task to be considered reviewed.

 <table>
 <thead>